mririgoyen/gamecenter/README.md

     0.0.0.0 dev-gamecenter.com
     ```

-5. The game can be reached at <http://dev-gamecenter.com>.
+5. GameCenter can be reached at <http://dev-gamecenter.com>.
    - **NOTE:** GameCenter has only been developed to work in Chrome.

 When you've completed your dev work, you can stop all running containers by running `npm run local:stop`.